Company InformationCorporate Governance

 Directors are appointed for terms of one year, to ensure that they are accountable in their role of improving management practices and building a management system that can respond quickly and flexibly to changes in the operating environment.

-Corporate Governance - Relationships Chart
+Corporate Governance System Chart

 Board of Directors

-The Board of Directors consists of nine directors (including two outside directors).
+The Board of Directors consists of eight directors (including three outside directors).
 The Board holds an ordinary meeting once a month and an extraordinary meeting as necessary to consider, approve, and decide on matters provided by laws and regulations, matters related to management plans, and other important matters related to the organization, systems, personnel affairs, financial affairs, facilities, and labor agreements.
 The Board of Directors also supervises the execution of operations.

 Audit & Supervisory Board Member